Siavash2003/python-projects/README.md

-its just my training projects and nothing seriuos
+its just my training projects